keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 installed on the Kubernetes cluster, as going through the installation of each of those would exceed the scope of this blog post.

+As this is quite a complex setup, here is a preview of what steps are involved in setting everything up.
+We are going to:

+1. Set up the environment by:
+   1. Setting up a GitHub repository with an access token, GitHub, workflows, and GitHub actions
+   2. Preparing a Kubernetes namespace for each stage (`dev` and `prod`)
+   3. Preparing the ArgoCD applications with an appropriate Helm chart for each
+   4. Applying labels to associate the Deployment resource with the KeptnWorkload resource
+   5. Defining Keptn pre-/post-deployment checks and tasks
+   6. Defining the metadata to be passed through the deployment traces
+   7. Define a TraceParent that links the deployment traces of the `prod` stage to those of the `dev` stage
+2. Run the promotion flow by:
+   1. Creating a pull request to update our `dev` environment
+   2. Merging the automatically created pull request to promote the updated version into `prod`
+   3. Inspecting the generated deployment traces for both stages and see how they are connected with each other

 ## Setting up the Environment

 Now it's time to set up our environment and connect all the tools mentioned above